A works of individual works –which may also work for you.

 - The Merseburger Zauberspruch, the Merseburg Magic Charm, written down first time in 1050 but totally pre christian which makes it possibly 1700 years old.
 Written text is Old High German (650-1050) Added.

 - The German language’s most famous high middle-ages courtly love song, Under der linden, Under the Linden or Lime Tree, by Walther von der Vogelweide 1170-1230.
 It has remained a real audience pleaser for 800+ years.
 Many find its clever frankness very pleasing.
 TO BE ADDED

 - Heidenröslein, Rose on the Heather or Moor, Johann Wolfgang von Goethe 1749-1832, Germany’s greatest writer.
-The most famous song poem in the German language, when played anywhere, a communal celebration. .
-And the YouTube linked performance by John Kelly and Maite Itoiz is enthralling.
-TO BE ADDED
+One of the most famous song poems in the German language, when played anywhere, a communal celebration. .
+And the YouTube linked performance by John Kelly and Maite Itoiz of Elfenthal is enthralling. added

 - Am Brunnen vor dem Tore/At the Well Outside the Gate, early19th century.
 Sentimental romanticism about longing for home and some magical properties of a Lindentree, Linden or Lime Tree.
 Chosen because it is a good example of the German traditions of putting popular poetry into musical form and community singing associations.
 In this case the group is 80 men who sing in a chorus that repeatedly has taken first prize in international and national mens chorus competitions.
 In the YouTube link they also sing the next song, Die Lorelei, The Loreley.
 TO BE ADDED